 Americans simply don't believe that politicians or judges should be making personal decisions for people about their pregnancies.

 Ensuring That Women Have Health Care, No Matter What

-For almost a century, Planned Parenthood health centers have been providing professional, nonjudgmental, and confidential health care and information to keep women healthy and prevent unintended pregnancies.
-As the nation’s leading women’s health care provider and advocate, Planned Parenthood knows firsthand why it’s so critical that everyone have access to a comprehensive range of reproductive health care services, including abortion.
+One in five American women has chosen Planned Parenthood for health care at least once in her life.
+Planned Parenthood knows firsthand why it’s so critical that everyone have access to a comprehensive range of reproductive health care services, including safe and legal abortion.